GlareDB/glaredb.github.io/index.md

 <!-- markdownlint-enable title-case-style -->

-GlareDB is a database that provides a single SQL interface across your data sources.
-With GlareDB, you can query Postgres, MySQL, BigQuery and much more using basic SQL commands you already know and use.
+GlareDB is a database that provides a single SQL interface for accessing your data sources.
+With GlareDB you can query and join all of your data using basic SQL commands you already know and use.

+## What is a data source?

+We currently support multiple databases and files in object storage.
+For example, you can join data existing in a Postgres database with a CSV in S3 using basic SQL

+[Learn more about data sources]

 ## Where does GlareDB fit into your stack?